joshed-io/estelle-and-josh/site/content/story/were-getting-married.md

 ]
 +++

-**Us**: In 2018, we'll get married.
+**Us**: In 2018, we'll have a real wedding ceremony.
 That's exciting!

 We'll continue to update this website with more stories, information and pictures as the big day arrives.
 Check back often for new additions!

-If you use social media like Facebook or Instagram, keep an eye our for posts with our wedding hashtag: **#TheyLikeEachOther**.
+If you use social media, make some noise on our wedding hashtag: **#TheyLikeEachOther**.